newageoflight/gsse-anki/readme.md

 It's expected that (in accordance with Rule 1 of [Supermemo's 20 rules](http://www.supermemo.com/articles/20rules.htm)) you will have read the appropriate part of Last's (or other text) before you get into the cards for it!

+NB: Media is not included in this repository.
+If you need it please [email me](mailto:camint3rnal@live.com).

 ## Sections completed

 - [ ] Introduction to regional anatomy (50%)